Strategy11/formidable-forms/readme.txt

 * Fix: The 5/6th class was the wrong size when CSS grids are turned off.
 * Fix: More accurately set the default options to fade in fields and use CSS grids.
 * Fix: Sort country list by the current locale.

-= 4.04.01 =
-* Performance: Improve speed when creating a unique entry key.
-* Performance: Always return a single result with FrmDb::get_var().
-* Fix: Resolve php warning showing on form builder with some fields.
-* Fix: Fix deprecated implode() strings for PHP 7.4.
-* Fix: Prevent possibility of extra entry being deleted when switching forms right after deleting an entry.
-* Fix: In some cases, a PHP warning was shown when redirecting after submit.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>